Dreajar/Diet-Optimisation/README.md

 # Extensions
+1. My current stop criterion are arbitrary.
+I can implement a suitable stop criterion resulting from duality considerations.
-1. Since the objective was to minimize the norm of the difference vector, there exists a set of solutions all lying on some line within the feasible solution space.
+2. Since the objective was to minimize the norm of the difference vector, there exists a set of solutions all lying on some line within the feasible solution space.
 Given such a set, I should add another objective such that there is only 1 strict global optimal solution to make the problem more interesting.
-2. Since all my optimisation problem was convex, I could use the BB method and guarantee a nonstrict global minimum.
+3. Since all my optimisation problem was convex, I could use the BB method and guarantee a nonstrict global minimum.
 However, if I were to change/append nonconvex constraints, then I could not guarantee a gloabl minimum.
 To deal with that, I could add a nonmonotone line search.
 This would
     a.
 Improve likelihood of global optimality
     b.
 Improve convergence speed when a monotone scheme is forced to creep along the bottom of a narrow curved valley However, doing so may still kill R-linear convergence.
-Further reading is needed to solve this problem
+Further reading is needed to solve this problem.
-3. My current project takes in a given matrix in an excel file and calculates the optimal point.
+4. My current project takes in a given matrix in an excel file and calculates the optimal point.
 I can implement a python webscraper and make the program automatically calculate the optimal diet across different dining halls at each meal and return where and what I should eat.